jmccormac01/DONUTS_ACP/README.md

 # Operation of Donuts

 Donuts can be operated using the daemon mode described above or triggered manually from the command line by the observer.
-Below I describe the notes on initalising and triggering the daemon.

-**Finish notes on initialising and triggering AG**
+Operational instructions can be written on a case by case basis.

 ## Schematic